A Classic Project with an Amazing Back Story

 The attention to every detail is amazing.
 It takes many artisans with different skills to restore one of these!

-This is how we first become involved with a new project - boxes of badly weathered parts.
+This is how we first become involved with a new project - boxes of old and badly weathered parts.

 - Click on any photos to enlarge